UC San Diego Health offers comprehensive, compassionate and highly personalized care for primary liver cancer.

 genetic and molecular characteristics of your tumor may be analyzed to identify treatments that are most likely to work for your particular tumor and genetics.
 This information may also be used to determine if you are a candidate for a clinical trial.

-Treatment for Primary Liver Cancer
+Advanced Treatments for Primary Liver Cancer

 Our liver cancer specialists offer many different treatment options to tailor a care plan that is right for you, including: